PetCoverPro

 Last updated

 Once your dog passes 7 or 8, most UK insurers stop writing new lifetime policies.
-Two specialists keep the door open at any age: Petplan and Agria.
-A third option, Animal Friends, will still write accident-only cover where lifetime is no longer available.
+A handful of insurers keep the door open at any age, led by Petplan, Agria and Petgevity — the last of which can even take on declared pre-existing conditions on its Lifetime Plus tier.
+A fourth option, Animal Friends, will still write accident-only cover where lifetime is no longer available.
 These are the picks that work for senior dogs.

 #1 Best for senior new policies